-Here we describe some key statistical concepts, and how to use them to make your research more reproducible.
+Within this module we will describe some key statistical concepts, and how to use them to make your research more reproducible.
 This module is a part of the training curriculum from the ReproNim (Reproducible Neuroimaging) Center.

 Who is this module for ?

-How can I get some help if I get stuck on solving for an exercise or a question ?
+How can I get some help if I get stuck while solving an exercise or a question ?

 How can I validate this module ?